48. 2D Render State¶

 - How to set this using

-is explained in 48.13
+ScopedViewport2Dis explained in 48.13

-48.2 How Scoped~ Works
+48.2 How Scoped~ Works¶

 - In this chapter, classes with names beginning with

-will appear:
+Scoped~will appear:

-Code |
+| Code | Description |

 ScopedColorMul2D |